Durobot/raylib-zig-examples/README.md

 [See the screenshot gallery](sshots/sshots.md)!

+Please notice, these are **raylib 4.5** examples, they have been updated to compile with either raylib 4.5 or raylib 5.0, but the content of example programs has remained the same.
+On Windows, I have not tested them with raylib 5.0 yet.

 The examples don't use any bindings or some other intermediate layer between Zig code and raylib.
 Instead, Zig's built-in translate-C feature takes care of everything (well, almost, see below).

 For whatever reason, example [27](https://github.com/Durobot/raylib-zig-examples/tree/main/zig-raylib-27-core-custom-frame-control) (custom frame control) does not work properly on Windows, and runs with certain jerkiness on Linux.
 My knowledge of raylib is not enough to figure out why.